Tesla

 Our vehicles sold outside of the U.S. are subject to similar foreign compliance, safety, environmental and other regulations.
 Many of those regulations are different from those applicable in the U.S. and may require redesign and/or retesting.
 Some of those regulations impact or prevent the rollout of new vehicle features.

-Other key markets, including China, continue to consider self-driving regulation.
-Any implemented regulations may differ materially from the U.S. and ECE markets, which may further increase the legal complexity of self-driving vehicles and limit or prevent certain features.
+Other key markets, including China, continue to develop and establish driver-assistance and autonomous vehicle regulations.
+Any implemented regulations may differ materially from U.S. and ECE countries.
+These differences may further increase the legal complexity of introducing, or availability to introduce, driver-assistance and autonomous vehicles for sale and use, including an autonomous vehicle ride-hailing business, and could result in additional delays, compliance costs, or restrictions on the deployment of certain capabilities in specific jurisdictions.

 Automobile Manufacturer and Dealer Regulation